Elias Díaz Player Props: Rockies vs. Brewers

 Brewers Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Brewers pitching staff ranks 16th in MLB.
+- The Brewers pitching staff ranks 15th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Brewers have a 4.05 team ERA that ranks 13th among all league pitching staffs.
+- The Brewers have the 11th-ranked team ERA among all MLB pitching staffs (4.02).

-- Brewers pitchers combine to rank 23rd in baseball in home runs given up (143 total, 1.3 per game).
+- Brewers pitchers combine to rank 24th in baseball in home runs surrendered (144 total, 1.3 per game).

-- In his most recent time out on Tuesday against the Washington Nationals, the right-hander went six innings, allowing three earned runs while surrendering six hits.
+- In his last appearance on Wednesday, the left-hander tossed four innings against the Washington Nationals, allowing one earned run while surrendering three hits.

+- In 14 games this season, the 36-year-old has put up an ERA of 3.01, with 6.4 strikeouts per nine innings.
+Opponents are batting .233 against him.

 © 2023 Data Skrive.
 All rights reserved.